Neal Pionk: New York Rangers

 Pionk joined the Rangers full-time during the 2018–19 season.
 He recorded six goals and 26 points in 73 games, leading all Rangers' defencemen with 13 power play points.

 Winnipeg Jets

 On June 17, 2019, Pionk and a 2019 first-round pick were traded to the Winnipeg Jets in exchange for Jacob Trouba.
 The first-round pick originally belonged to the Jets.
 On July 21, the Jets signed Pionk to a two-year, $6 million contract extension.

 On August 11, 2021, Pionk signed a four-year, $23.5 million contract with the Jets.

+Coming off the 2024-25 season where Pionk had 39 points in 69 games and helped the Winnipeg Jets win the President's Trophy, he signed a 6-year, $42 million contract extension with the Jets.

 International play

 As a citizen of the United States, Pionk has represented his home country at both the junior and senior levels.
 He first represented Team USA at the 2013 World Junior A Challenge where he helped them earn a gold medal and was named to the Tournament All-Star Team.
 Following this, Pionk never represented Team USA again until 2018, when he along with teammate Chris Kreider, were the only Rangers players selected to represent the United States at the 2018 IIHF World Championship.
 During the tournament, Pionk recorded three points through 10 games to win a bronze medal.